Paligo/xee/conformance/xslt.md

 ## xsl:copy

+Supports `type` (recorded in the type table; no schema validation).

 Not yet:

-- copy-namespaces, inherit-namespaces, use-attribute-set, type, validation
+- copy-namespaces, inherit-namespaces, use-attribute-sets, validation

 ## xsl:copy-of

+Supports `type` (recorded in the type table; no schema validation).

 Not yet:

-- copy-accumulators, copy-namespaces, type, validation
+- copy-accumulators, copy-namespaces, validation

 ## xsl:decimal-format

-TOD: awaiting xee-format
+TODO: awaiting xee-format

 ## xsl:document

-TODO: nodes
+Basic document node construction with sequence constructor content.
+Supports `type` (recorded in the type table; no schema validation).

 ## xsl:element

+Supports `type` (recorded in the type table; no schema validation).

 Not yet:

 - inherit-namespaces

-- use-attribute sets

-- type
+- use-attribute-sets

 - validation